Paul Budde

 We visited the remnants of his palace (pfalz) and the Dom in 2001.

-He followed a long Frankish tradition, already Clothar II had made it clear to Pope Gregory I at the time, that the bishops were his subjects.
+This uneasiness is also shown in a long Frankish tradition, already Clothar II had made it clear to Pope Gregory I at the time, that the bishops were his subjects.

 Nevertheless in Rome the pope kept his secular powers (until today).